morrislaptop/tailwind-zeplin-extension/README.md

 ## Development

+See #1 for the list of Tailwind classes supported.

-React Native extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.
+Tailwind Zeplin Extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.

 To learn more about zem, [see documentation](https://github.com/zeplin/zem).